 - ensure Victoria receives value for the remuneration it provides

-The initial stage of the project – a review of Victoria’s Executive Officer employment and remuneration framework – was delivered to the Premier in July 2016.
+A review of Victoria’s Executive Officer employment and remuneration framework was delivered to the Premier in July 2016.

-That review recommended significant changes to key elements of existing arrangements, in order to establish a clearer, more effective framework.
+It recommended significant changes to existing arrangements, in order to establish a clearer, more effective framework.

 In December 2016, the Premier directed VPSC to implement a number of the recommendations and to expand its review to the broader public sector.

-Specifically, this new stage of the project will see 3 key streams of activity:
+This will involve 3 key streams of activity:

 - review of executive employment across the broader public sector

-- a new approach to classification and remuneration
+- a new approach to executive classification within the public service

 For further information about the Executive Workforce Reform program, please contact us.